 Saaho Fails To Beat Bharat Ane Nenu; All Eyes Are on Sye Raa Now!

 Saaho, the big-budget venture that released on August 30, 2019, was expected to shatter all the existing non-Baahubali records at the box office.
-While it managed to do that in many centres, it felt short from creating a new record in certain other centres.
-Now, according to latest reports that have come in, Saaho has failed to beat the record set by Bharat Ane Nenu in Australia box office.
-According to reports, Bharat Ane Nenu continues to hold the non-Baahubali record for highest-grossing Telugu movie in Australia.
-Read to know full details regarding this.'
+While it managed to do that in many centres, it felt short of creating a record in certain other centres.
+Now, according to the latest reports that have come in, Saaho has failed to beat the record set by Bharat Ane Nenu at Australia box office.
+According to reports, Bharat Ane Nenu continues to hold the non-Baahubali record for the highest-grossing Telugu movie in Australia.
+Read to know full details regarding this.

 Saaho's Collections In Australia

 Saaho had made a big release in Australia and the film had got a fine start out there.
 However, the film couldn't maintain good momentum later on.
-Reports suggest that the movie has minted around A$1M from Australia box office but including all the different versions.
+Reports suggest that the movie has minted around AUD 1M from Australia box office but including all the different versions.

 Saaho's Hindi Version